d-raw/bookmarks-wayland/README.md

 Copy the file to somewhere in your PATH.

 ## Usage
-You can run it directly from the command line or bind the various commands to various keys in your window manager.
+You can run it directly from the command line but it would be most useful when you bind the various commands to various keys in your window manager.
 Example bindings for [Swaywm](https://swaywm.org/) are given in the file `example.sway`.

 ```
 Usage: